r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 ### Search

-It is interesting to find a specific node more quickly than in a singly linked list because a doubly linked list can traverse nodes backwards.
+Finding a specific node more quickly than in a singly linked list is interesting because a doubly linked list can traverse nodes backward.
-- Iterate over nodes from the head node if a given index is less than half the number of nodes.
+- If a given index is less than half the number of nodes, then iterate over nodes from the head node.
 - Otherwise, iterate over nodes from the tail node reversely.

 {% highlight python linenos %}